scottmillers/Terraform/aws/learn-terraform/s3/IntelligentTiering.md

 Deep Archive Access tier when enabled, Intelligent-Tiering will automatically move objects that haven't been accessed for a minimum of 180 days to the Deep Archive Access tier.

 The Archive Access tier objects will be retrieved in 3-5 hours and the Deep Archive Access Tier will be retrieved in 12 hours.
-The [price is also different](https://aws.amazon.com/s3/pricing/#Intelligent-Tiering_pricing) with Archive Access tier costing more to store than Deep Archive.
+The [price is also different](https://aws.amazon.com/s3/pricing/#Intelligent-Tiering_pricing) with Archive Access tier costing more to store, but less to retrieve, than Deep Archive.

 ![archive rules](images/archive-rules.png)

 Rackspace has setup the Archives rules to put objects in the Deep Archive after 180 days if they meet the prefix of `deeparchive`.
 This means that any object that starts with `deeparchive` will be archived to the Deep Archive Access tier after 180 days.

 ## Lifecycle rules